 The Fight for Women’s Voting Rights

-On November 8, millions of women will go to the polls in the United States and cast their votes for local and national officials.
+November 8th will be a very important day for women’s voting rights.
+On this day, millions of women will go to the polls in the United States and cast their votes for local and national officials.
 Millions have already sent in absentee ballots.
 Some of these women, like 98-year-old Estelle Schultz, were born before women won the right to vote in 1920.
 They will always think about the struggle, danger, and violence women endured almost 100 years ago to secure that right.
 Imagine showing up to a polling station, ready to cast your vote, and being turned away, threated, or even killed.
 Imagine if your right to vote was taken away.
 Women in Afghanistan and Pakistan have been winning and losing the right to vote for decades.

 Voting in Afghanistan

 Women in Afghanistan earned the right to vote after the country won independence from Britain in 1919, one year before U.S. women were allowed at the polls.
 Under the reign of King Amanullah Khan, Afghan women received equal rights, including the right to vote.
 Khan created other reforms for women including the Family Code Law, which banned child marriage, and he granted women the right to choose their husbands.
 During the decade Khan was in power he created Afghanistan’s first constitution, which abolished slavery, created a legislature, guaranteed secular education, and instituted equal rights for men and women.

 In 1929 tribal leaders, who were increasingly agitated at the reforms Khan had introduced, forced him to flee the country and claimed the throne for themselves.
 Many of Khan’s reforms were quickly overturned and Afghanistan returned to Sharia law with a monarchy and no voting rights for anyone for nearly 40 years.